Baraa-ALBAKRI/Office-js-docs_fr-fr/docs/excel/excel-add-ins-javascript-programming-overview.md

     // Assign array value to the proxy object's values property. range.values = values;

-    // Queue a command to load the text property for the proxy range object. range.load('text');

     // Synchronizes the state between JavaScript proxy objects and real objects in Excel by executing instructions queued on the context return ctx.sync().then(function() {
             console.log("Done");